rclone/rclone/docs/content/commands/rclone_serve_sftp.md

 ## Synopsis

-rclone serve sftp implements an SFTP server to serve the remote over SFTP.
+Run a SFTP server to serve a remote over SFTP.
 This can be used with an SFTP client or you can make a remote of type sftp to use with it.

-You can use the filter flags (e.g. --include, --exclude) to control what is served.
+You can use the filter flags (e.g. `--include`, `--exclude`) to control what is served.

 The server will log errors.
-Use -v to see access logs.
+Use `-v` to see access logs.

---bwlimit will be respected for file transfers.
-Use --stats to control the stats printing.
+`--bwlimit` will be respected for file transfers.
+Use `--stats` to control the stats printing.

-You must provide some means of authentication, either with --user/--pass, an authorized keys file (specify location with --authorized-keys - the default is the same as ssh), an --auth-proxy, or set the --no-auth flag for no authentication when logging in.
+You must provide some means of authentication, either with `--user`/`--pass`, an authorized keys file (specify location with `--authorized-keys` - the default is the same as ssh), an `--auth-proxy`, or set the `--no-auth` flag for no authentication when logging in.

 Note that this also implements a small number of shell commands so